 The clientele has a definite youthful backpacker vibe, which isn’t my demographic, but I was comfortable there—except for when the jerks in the room next door blasted terrible music well into the wee hours on our first night there (a Sunday).
 There’s no soundproofing between rooms, and we heard everything.
 But they cleared out the next day, and we had a nice, quiet second night (a Monday).
 I’m guessing that’s the difference between staying there on a weekend versus a weeknight.

-After settling into our room, we went in search of a sort of Food Patio that Roberto had told us about.
+After settling into our room, we headed down the long road from our hostel toward town in search of a sort of Food Patio that Roberto had told us about.
 He said it served good local food for less than other restaurants in this town that’s become pretty touristy.
 We think we found the right place on Sixto Duran between Sucre y Quito (one block northwest of main square), where a bunch of restaurants were serving on one giant patio.
 Women stood about, handing menus to passersby.
 We took the first one handed to us and had a satisfying, economical meal with giant beers—pasta for Mia and alitas barbecue for me.

 We realized we had just enough time to get to the ornitologico for the night walk, so Mia fired up her Google map, and we were off.
 Self-navigating with a tight timeframe in a town we’d just set foot in for the first time is not my bag, especially when I’d just downed an enormous botella de cerveza.
 I was no help at all when Mia kept trying to show me the map to get my input.
 All I could contribute was, “I remember a bird statue.”